rehad-a/tp/docs/UserGuide.md

     *You can choose one of the pre-selected colors.*

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Advanced users: You can manually input your own color hex code in preferences.json!
-(If it is incorrect, the glow will be the default pink!).
+(If it is invalid, the glow will be the default pink!).
 </div>